mkevinstever/openconnect-android/README.md

 You can download the latest version android app with debug flag on https://gitlab.com/openconnect/ics-openconnect/-/jobs

-1.Find a any job named test/build-debug and status is success.
+1.Find a any job named test/build-debug and state is success.

 2.Select one job and click.